 The Ego's Mind Trickery

 As you detox from ego, notice how the one saying, “Not now.
 I can’t do this.
-It’s too hard” is the very ego being integrated.
+It’s too hard” is now the ego being integrated.
 Of course the ego (mind) can’t do it.
 The soul (heart) is doing it from within you.
-The ego isn’t doing anything but becoming undone at the rate at which you hear thoughts, such as: “Just this one time won’t hurt.”
+The ego isn’t doing anything but becoming undone at the rate at which you hear thoughts like: “Just this one time won’t hurt.”
 Particularly in the beginning, stay focused on making wiser choices.
 Take breathing breaks to regulate your nervous system.
 This demonstrates self-love.
 When judgements arise, show yourself compassion as you would to a child who is growing, expanding, and evolving in such a courageous way.

 Despite any fear of missing out on what the ego may promise, the size of the choice you are making or how agonising it feels, this is the work at hand.
-The question remains, how deeply do you have to love yourself and how consistently must you choose differently in order to be excited about change instead of fearing or dreading it?
+As the Conscious Leader of your own life, the question remains: How deeply do you have to love yourself and how consistently must you choose differently in order to be excited about change instead of fearing or dreading it?
 The ego is sure to read these words and immediately wonder, “How can I eliminate the fear and dread, so nothing is in my way?”
 Please know the ego’s question is nothing more than a façade to keep you focused on the things your ego believes it needs to stop.
 When in fact, all those things dissolve on their own the moment new choices dawn.
-The stories we tell ourselves eventually become our reality—so why not make those stories embody a growth mindset?
+The stories you tell yourself eventually become your reality – so why not make sure those stories embody a growth mindset?

 “You can never be free until you develop the mental strength to stop fretting over things you cannot control.”

 Lost Your Edge?